Girl, 3, seriously injured in Englewood shooting, Chicago police say

 Family members said the girl was outside, playing in the front yard with some other children when a family member heard what they thought was fireworks.
 Her mother ran outside and said she found her daughter lying face up with a bullet wound to her chest.

 The girl was shot in the chest and taken to University of Chicago Comer Children's Hospital in critical condition.
 Once there, her condition was upgraded to serious but stable.
-As of 10 p.m. she was in surgery.
+She was in surgery Tuesday night and is now talking, Chicago police said.

 "She told the doctors to don't touch her earring," said community activist Andrew Holmes.
 "So that brought a little smile to her mother's face as Dr. Price was praying with the family, uplifting the family, and just to hear that about her earring brought a smile to her mother, brought a smile to her father, brought a smile to her grandmother and they knew right then and there that she was fighting."